 Record-low lake levels have highlighted the need to protect and preserve the lake.
 Restoring the lake to healthier levels will take time.
-Since we can’t control the weather, we need to plan for a drier future and continue to take action.
+While the 2023 winter brought much-needed precipitation, we need to plan for a drier future and continue to take action.
 Elected officials, state agencies and other stakeholders are working hard to find solutions to protect this critical resource.

 On Nov.
 3, 2022, Utah Gov. Spencer Cox issued a proclamation suspending new water appropriations within the Great Salt Lake Basin.
 The suspension allows for existing water rights and applications to be used and developed while promoting more efficient use of the existing supply.
 By protecting the lake, we help our economy, environment, wildlife and the future of our beautiful state.
 Visit the links below to learn about some of the critical initiatives, legislation and projects that are in motion.